 Thrives in moist, loamy, rich, well-drained soils but adapts to a variety of conditions.

 Frond is 2-3 times pinnate, 2-3’ long, and 4-6” wide.
 Along the length of the frond are 20-30 alternate, elliptic, widely spaced pinnae with narrow, pointed tips.
 Sterile and fertile fronds look the same topside.
 Reddish stems occur sporadically within this genus.

 Short rhizome produces fronds at its tips.
 Short stipe has brown scales.

-Lady fern is a host plant for numerous moth species, including brown angle shades, conifer swift and Florida fern moths.
+Lady fern is a host plant for ghostly fern moth and two other species of Lepidoptera.
 Birds use the spent stalks for nesting materials.
 Lady fern shelters many mammals, amphibians, and insects in the summer months from heat and predators.

 Medicinal, Edible, and Other Uses:

 Lady fern has been used to treat lung and breathing problems, coughs, and digestive illnesses.

 Some sources say the fiddleheads are edible when cooked.

 Caution: Most of the plant parts, including raw fiddleheads, are poisonous.

 top of page